ashanan/datasette-knightlab-timeline/README.md

 ## Usage

-Add a `datasette-knightlab-timeline` object to the metadata plugins.
+Add a `datasette-knightlab-timeline` object to the metadata plugins section.

 ```json
 {